 Despite a childhood diagnosis of spondylolysis, a common spinal structural abnormality, she pursued sports, including NCAA Division I lacrosse at Rutgers University.

 She hit a turning point while training for her second IRONMAN®.
 Amanda finished a swim, but could not stand when she tried to get out of the water.
-She then made an appointment to see neurosurgeon Khalid Abbed, MD, co-director, Yale New Haven Hospital Spine Center.
+She then made an appointment with Yale New Haven Hospital Spine Center.

-In April 2016 at Yale New Haven Hospital, Dr. Abbed performed a minimally invasive decompression to relieve the compression.
-He also performed a minimally invasive fusion to stabilize her spine.
+In April 2016 at Yale New Haven Hospital, Amanda had a minimally invasive decompression to relieve the compression and a minimally invasive fusion to stabilize her spine.

 Within two months of surgery and physical therapy, Amanda was running again.
 Today, at 41, she is like her old self with an eye on a 2019 IRONMAN®.
 “When every movement previously caused significant pain and to say that you are living pain-free, that’s the best outcome that anybody could ever have,” said Amanda.